 |Latest output published on The Cochrane Library|

-|On Issue 3 2020 of The Cochrane Library we have published a total of 196 reviews and 16 protocols.
-There are also 19 registered titles currently progressing to protocol status.
+|On Issue 12 2020 of The Cochrane Library we have published a total of 196 reviews and 22 protocols.
+There are also 9 registered titles currently progressing to protocol status.
 The production of these reviews involves a network of over 1000 contributors (authors, consumers and referees) throughout the world.
 We very much welcome interest from new consumers, referees and potential reviewers.
 Further information can be obtained by contacting the group. |

 |By getting involved in these priority setting partnerships you can help shape future research.
 We have already successfully been invovled in a priority setting partnership for CF and you can see the results here.
-A new priority setting partnership is now open for bleeding disorders and if you have a bleeding disorder and are 8 years of age or older, or if you are a carer for someone with a bleeding disorder, we strongly encourage you to participate.
-Clinicians and other health professionals are welcome to participate too.
+A priority setting partnership was also undertaken and recently published.
 More information can be found here.|